Storm Bert: At least four dead as disruption continues and hundreds of flood alerts remain in place

 “Our thoughts are with the family at this difficult time and they have asked that their privacy is respected.”

-Another man in his 80s died after his car entered the water at a ford in Colne, Lancashire on Saturday afternoon. it is unclear if his death is directly related to the storm.
+Another man in his 80s died after his car entered the water at a ford in Colne, Lancashire on Saturday afternoon.
+It is unclear if his death is directly related to the storm.

-The last of the Met Office's weather warnings ended on Sunday night but warned that strong winds and rain will remain.
+The last of the Met Office's weather warnings ended on Sunday night but it warned that strong winds and rain will remain.

 Hundreds of homes were left without power as roads were turned into rivers and winds of up to 82mph battered parts of the UK.